 - Ghost Trick: In the ending, Beauty and Dandy are breaking into a safe above Chicken Kitchen with gunpowder.
 Dandy reads the instructions for twenty kilograms of gunpowder instead of twenty grams.

 - The manual for Fallout 1, written from an in universe perspective from Vault-Tech (the company which made the vaults), suffers from several mistakes in one unit when it gives the technical specifications for Vault 13.
 Among them is: "Power requirements.....3.98mkw/day".
-Even assuming that the w is supposed to mean Watts (which have the symbol W, being named after a person), Watts per day is a nonsense as explained in numerous other examples, as Watts are a unit of rate of use of energy on their own.
-Even 'mkW' is also, while arguably a valid unit, ridiculous, as it would be 'millikilowatts', which would simplify to just 3.98 Watts (while an average kettle will use something in the range of 2-5 kilowatts!).
-'MkW' would be the slightly more reasonable 'megakilowatts', but this would still lead to the question of why they didn't simplify it to gigawatts, the same unit.
+Even assuming that the w is supposed to mean Watts (which have the symbol W, being named after a person) and ignoring the pointless suffixes which seem to cancel each other out (m would mean times 1/1000 while k means times 1000), Watts are already a unit of power, so the "per day" part is redundant.
 Justified somewhat in that Vault-Tech is portrayed throughout the manual as tending to cut corners and not being very knowledgeable about what they're doing.

 Stand Up Comedy